 If you love fried food but you're looking for a healthier alternative, you may want to consider buying an air fryer.
 Air fryers don't actually fry your food – they work in a similar way to a convection oven, circulating hot air to cook your food.

 Cooking with an air fryer uses much less oil compared to a deep fryer, so air fryers are often marketed as healthier alternatives to traditional frying methods.
-As for whether air fryers can deliver the same taste and crunchy batter as a deep fryer, well, it depends who you ask.
-The choice between these two types of fryers will likely come down to your own personal preference and the types of fried food you like to cook.
+As for whether air fryers can deliver the same taste and crunchy batter as a deep fryer depends on who you ask.
+The choice between these 2 types of fryers will likely come down to your own personal preference and the types of fried food you like to cook.

 Before you start shopping for a new deep fryer, consider the following factors: